eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 ```ts
 bind(TYPES.ModelSource).to(LocalModelSource).inSingletonScope()
 ```
 Afterwards you can use the LocalModelSource to initialize and update the model.
-For example, the following `graph` consists of three task nodes with a connection between the first two:
+For example, the following `graph` consists of three task nodes with a connection between the first two.
+Create a new file `model-source.ts` at the root of the project:
 ```typescript
 import { SGraph, SEdge, SNode } from "sprotty-protocol";
 import { TaskNode } from "./models";